 What Is Shintō?
 (Nippon.com)

-Difficult Subjects: Religion and the Politics of Public Schooling in Japan and the United States (under contract; full manuscript submitted to University of Chicago Press and currently under review)
+Difficult Subjects: Religion and the Politics of Public Schooling in Japan and the United States (under contract; currently revising after external review)

 - Association for Asian Studies (elected to the Northeast Asia Council for a three-year term, 2021–2024)